feedmittens/dl_recipes/README.md

 # dl_recipes
-Download all recipes from Wikibooks textbook https://en.wikibooks.org/wiki/Cookbook:Recipes
+Download all recipes from Wikibooks Cookbook https://en.wikibooks.org/wiki/Cookbook:Recipes

 This Bash script works on a Mac.